-As already stated the first place to start is with the outline and there are different ways to do this, you can use a grid reference method, a box construction method or a box alignment method.
+As already stated, the first place to start is with the outline, and there are different ways to do this; you can use a grid reference method, a box construction method or a box alignment method.

-How to draw a gun using a grid reference, please see below where I have placed a grid over the gun image.
+To learn how to draw a gun using a grid reference, please see below where I have placed a grid over the gun image.

-I can now draw a grid onto a clean piece of paper and use the grid lines, as reference points, to indicate, where the drawing line will be placed, so as to draw the gun accurately, onto the paper using the grid reference.
+I can now draw a grid onto a clean piece of paper and use the grid lines as reference points to indicate where the drawing line will be placed, so as to draw the gun accurately onto the paper using the grid reference.